Garmin Alpha Dog Tracker Review 2026: Best Handheld and Collar Combinations Explained

 One reason many people choose the Alpha 10 is watch compatibility.

-Garmin allows you to send your dog’s tracking data to compatible watches like the Fenix or Instinct series.
 That means you can glance at your wrist and see your dog’s direction and distance without pulling out your handheld.

 For hikers who prefer to keep their hands free, this feature can be a game-changer.
 It keeps tracking integrated into your movement instead of feeling like a separate gear you constantly manage.